Kiran7007/Interview-Preparation/docs/android.md

     data class ShowMessage(val text: String) : UiEvent }
 ```

-Use an appropriate event stream such as SharedFlow and collect it
+- Use an appropriate event stream such as SharedFlow and collect it
 lifecycle-safely.

-Interview Answer:
-> Keep durable screen state separate from transient events.
 ---
 ## How do you prevent duplicate navigation events after rotation?
 -   Do not model navigation as a simple persistent Boolean.
 -   Treat navigation as a transient event or derive navigation from
     durable state.
 -   Ensure the event consumption model is lifecycle-aware.

-The exact implementation depends on the navigation architecture.

-Interview Answer:
-> Do not model navigation as a simple persistent Boolean.
 ---
 ## What is the role of Android SDK knowledge in modern Android?
-Even with Compose, developers need to understand:

 -   Lifecycle
 -   Context
 -   Activity